Eric Mazur: Career and research

 Although he intended to go on to a career in industry with Philips N.V. in Eindhoven, he left Europe at the urging of his father, Peter Mazur, to pursue a postdoctoral study with Nobel laureate Nicolaas Bloembergen at Harvard University.
 After two years as a postdoctoral researcher working with Bloembergen, Mazur was offered a position of assistant professor at Harvard University.
 In 1987 he was promoted to associate professor and obtained tenure three years later in 1990.
 Mazur currently holds a chair as Balkanski Professor of Physics and Applied Physics jointly in the Harvard School of Engineering and Applied Sciences and in the Physics Department.
-He is also the Dean of Applied Physics.
+He was Dean of Applied Physics from 2010 to 2021 and Academic Dean for Applied Science and Engineering from 2021 to 2024.
+Mazur served as President of Optica (formerly the Optical Society) in 2017 and serves as Chair of the Board of Directors of the Optica Foundation since 2021.

 Mazur's early work at Harvard focused on the use of short-pulse lasers to carry out spectroscopy of highly vibrationally excited molecules.
 Mazur and his group have made many pioneering contributions to the field of ultrashort laser pulses and their interactions with matter ("femtosecond material science").
 In 1989 his group was one of the first in academia to build a colliding-pulse mode-locked laser, which generated pulses of only 70 femtosecond duration.
 After early measurements by Mazur's group demonstrated conclusively that solids can undergo a structural phase transition without appreciable heating of the lattice, Mazur's group developed a technique to measure the full dielectric function of highly excited semiconductors.
 Since then the group's use of this technique and various nonlinear optical probes to study laser-induced structural phase transitions.

 In parallel to the work on semiconductors, Mazur began studying the interaction of intense femtosecond pulses with transparent materials.
 By tightly focusing a laser pulse in the bulk of a transparent material nonlinear optical absorption occurs inside the material, leading to extreme high temperatures and material changes at the focus.
 This femtosecond laser micromachining technique is now widely used for data storage, fabrication of integrated optical components, and microsurgery.

 In 1998 a serendipitous discovery in Mazur's laboratory led to the development of a new method to form a silicon surface modification, called "black silicon" because of its very low reflectivity.
 After irradiation by a train of femtosecond laser pulses in the presence of a halogen containing gas, the surface of silicon develops a self-organized microscopic structure of micrometer-sized cones.
 The resulting material has many remarkable properties, such as an enhanced absorption that extends to the infrared below the band gap of silicon.
 The material has found commercial applications in a number of photodetectors.